Biomemetic Consciousness

 It's testable.

-Unlike many theories of consciousness, BMC generates 56 concrete predictions — and 43% of them can be tested with existing data.
+Unlike many theories of consciousness, BMC generates 112 concrete predictions — and many can be tested with existing data.
 No new experiments required to start checking.

 Dual-Replicator Model